 Ok, ok, the reason for this trip down memory lane is all those club-goers who weren’t there.
 The thing of it is that you have a substantial amount of people who at best have experienced things through other people and feel that it was good enough to have been an experience of their own.

-How does this relate to PR?
+How does this relate to marketing communications?

 Ok, imagine if you have a call to action that is an experience (for instance trying out a hot new website) and for this bunch of ‘vicarious experiencers’ reading about said website or seeing a short broadcast segment news story is the same experience and just as fulfilling as following through on the call to action.

 This is an additional factor to consider with the firehouse of content.
 It is no longer about ensuring that the audience doesn’t get exposed to too much information that leave them with no ‘opportunity time’ to respond to the campaign call to action.

 Vicarious experiences now means that we need to think about campaigns in terms of a fan dance that titillates but doesn’t reveal enough that the audience loses their curiosity.
 It also implies that some techniques like PR is optimally used in launch and pre-launch activity rather than in campaign momentum where the outline of a product, service or experience is understood.
 Coverage derived from momentum PR is likely to provide just the kind of show-and-tell coverage that gives the audience the vicarious experiences of the campaign call to action without engaging with the campaign or the company brand in a meaningful (or profitable) way.